taconite/IntrinsicAvatar/README.md

 ### Environment Setup
 - Create a Python virtual environment via either `venv` or `conda`
-- Install PyTorch>=1.13 [here](https://pytorch.org/get-started/locally/) based the package management tool you used and your cuda version (older PyTorch versions may work but have not been tested)
+- Install PyTorch>=1.13 [here](https://pytorch.org/get-started/locally/) based on the package management tool you are using and your cuda version (older PyTorch versions may work but have not been tested)
 - Install tiny-cuda-nn PyTorch extension: `pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch`
 - Install other packages: `pip install -r requirements.txt`
 - Set `PYTHONPATH` to the current working directory: `export PYTHONPATH=${PWD}`